 About Apricot & Plum Hybrids

 We all know what plums and apricots are.
 But how many of you have heard of a pluot?
 Plumcots are new to me.
-Apparently there are also apriplums, apriums, angelcots and even something called very cherry plums.
+There are also apriplums, apriums, angelcots and even something called very cherry plums.
 Who knew?

 Proportions define the hybrid